YeinJeong131/ASD/README.md

 ---

-## 📝 Notes
+## Notes

-- Current implementation uses mock user session (userId=1)
 - Will integrate with Esha's authentication system for final release
 - Highlight restoration on original pages is partially implemented
-- Future enhancement: Export notes to PDF/Word format
+- need to be integrated with other group member's code